-Put a small amount of solder on a clean Iron tip and apply if possible to the back of the joint.
-Run the Iron along the joint as the solder melts (it will be obvious).
-Do this in a steady process and remove the Iron as you get to the end of the seam, but do not linger too long.
-If it needs more than a few seconds, remove the Iron, re-flux after its cooled and then rework the joint.
-Do NOT let heat build up too much.
+Put a small amount of solder on a clean iron tip and apply if possible to the back of the joint.
+Run the iron along the joint as the solder melts (it will be obvious).
+Do this in a steady process and remove the iron as you get to the end of the seam, but do not linger too long.
+If it needs more than a few seconds, remove the iron, re-flux after its cooled and then rework the joint.
+Do not let heat build up too much.

-When its done - Do NOT allow the joint to move for several seconds.
-I routinely count-down 3 seconds for every joint... this is long enough for all solders we recommend to harden after removal of heat.
+When its done, do not allow the joint to move for several seconds.
+I routinely count-down 3 seconds for every joint: this is long enough for all solders we recommend to harden after removal of heat.

-LOOK over the joint.
+Now look over the joint.
 If you followed advice, it will be perfect.
-If it isn't, Re-heat and adjust until it is.
+If it isn't, re-heat and adjust until it is.

-Or....Add more solder and re-flow (don't forget the flux)
+or....Add more solder and re-flow (don't forget the flux)...

-Or....Remove excess with the solder wick dipped in flux.
+or....Remove excess with the solder wick dipped in flux.